-Although good attendance is the responsibility of parents/carers, Headteacher and Governors at Emmaville School work together with other professionals and agencies to ensure that all pupils are encouraged and supported to develop good attendance habits.
+Although good attendance is the responsibility of parents/guardians, the Headteacher, members of staff and Governors at Emmaville School work together with other professionals and agencies to ensure that all pupils are encouraged and supported to develop good attendance habits.
 Procedures in this policy are followed to ensure this happens.